Executive Summary

 Wild Runs Problem #3 – Dewatering Fall-Run Redds

 Problem – In the fall, the Bureau of Reclamation maintains high Keswick release flows in September and October while the winter-run eggs are in the gravel.
 During that time, the fall-run fish deposit hundreds of thousands of eggs along the edges of the river.
-In mid to late October, November and December the Bureau drops the flows stranding the fall-run eggs which perish.
+In mid-to-late October, November, and December, the Bureau reduces the flows, stranding the fall-run eggs, which perish.

 Solution – Hold the flows steady until both the winter and fall-run fish emerge from the eggs